dy1z/docs/content/docs/configuration/functions.md

 # Config Variables and Functions

-Since Maizzle is fully configured in JavaScript, you can programatically set config options and make data available to your Templates.
+Maizzle is fully configured in JavaScript, so you can programatically set config options or process and make data available to your Templates.

 ## Variables